 Once you are done, wash your hands with warm water and a gentle soap, then apply hand moisturizer on your hands and fingernails since the acidity can dry them out a bit.
 You can also use coconut oil.
 Store the remaining product in a small bottle or container.

 Taking the time to make this DIY nail polish remover can make a big difference in the health of your nails and the skin that surrounds them.
+You can also try making my DIY Nail Polish recipe with all-natural ingredients.

 DIY Nail Polish Remover with Grapefruit, Orange & Lemon Oils